jancarloviray/til/javascript/es7-async-await.md

 Now, the **await** keyword.

-While inside the async function, on expressions that return a promise, you can add in the `await` keyword and **it will pause the execution of the rest of the function UNTIL the returned promise has been resolved or rejected**.
-Check out this example:
+While inside the async function, promise-returning expressions can be added with the `await` keyword.
+By doing so, **it will pause the execution of the rest of the function UNTIL the returned promise has been resolved or rejected**.
+Check out this simple example:

 ```javascript
 function op(){